 The first part of the class focuses on floorwork through a short series of improvisation tasks and various excercises, aiming to reach moments when we can use our own SOFTNESS and SILENCE.
 Applying these principles a floor sequence will be taught as a closure of the first part.

-In the second part of the class we put emphasis on SPEED and DYNAMIC CHANGES, awakening and facilitating awareness of the power and skills related to them.
+In the second part we put emphasis on SPEED and DYNAMIC CHANGES, awakening and facilitating awareness of the power and skills related to them.
 Class ends with learning a longer dance phrase combining the principles mentioned above.

 I’ve been encountered many different moving forms.
 I aim to apply those principals of these movement languages which I find the most significant.
 I’m interested in movements which are dynamically diverse, specific in coordination or rhythmically unique.
 For dancers it is essential to be in excellent physical condition to be able to execute whatever their imagination asks from their body, so the goal of my training is to give physical and technical base to be able to perform the things we work on later.

 First we start with a warm up: a leaded improvisation in which we gradually increase the size, speed and difficulty of the movements, using the floor, the air, the space, the tension of the body.
 We continue with a physically challenging training which strengthens and prepares our body for the following technical (floor and aerial) part.
-Finally we take time learning a complex phrase and work on the subtle details as we are enjoying dancing it.
+Finally we take time to learn a complex phrase and work on the subtle details; mechanics, coordination, logic, links, dinamic and more.

-The second part happens in a more free form.
-We enter a guided improvisation in couples and smaller groups.
-This helps to discover the dance within us.
-Each participant gets the chance to get in touch with her/his personal dance, discover and develop it.
-The introduced tools help us to get more relaxed about the way we move and could be applied in further dance practice, as well in any sort of social situation where we would feel like dancing – let it be a party, a wedding or hearing a beloved tuned on the radio while cooking in the kitchen.
+The second class is going to happen in a more free form.
+We will enter a guided improvisation in couples and smaller groups.
+This is going to help discover the dance within us.
+Each participant will get the chance to get in touch with her/his personal dance, discover and develop it.
+The introduced tools will help us to get more relaxed about the way we move and could be applied in further dance practice, as well in any sort of social situation where we would feel like dancing – let it be a party, a wedding or hearing a beloved tuned on the radio while cooking in the kitchen.